ocaml/opam/doc/pages/Packaging.md

   package formula like `depends`. simple list of package names.
 If you require specific versions, add a `conflicts` field with the ones that won't work.
-* [**Variables**](Manual.html#Variables): you can get a list of predefined variables that you can use in your opam rules with `opam config list`.
+* [**Variables**](Manual.html#Variables): you can get a list of predefined variables that you can use in your opam rules with `opam config list` (or `opam var` with opam 2.1.0).
 * [**Filters**](Manual.html#Filters): dependencies, commands and single command arguments may need to be omitted depending on the environment.
 This uses the same optional argument syntax as above, postfix curly braces, with boolean